veracity/veracity-documentation/sections/dataplatform/query/servicebusconsumerdocker2.md

 ﻿---
 author: Veracity
-description: This section describes consumer console app in docker.
+description: Gives an overview of the Veracity Data Platform services and related components.
 ---

-# ServiceBus consumer console app in Docker container
+# Service bus consumer app using Docker
 This tutorial will walk you through the steps to create an Azure ServiceBus consumer which receives messages from a queue.
 We'll create a C# console application which can optionally be run in a Docker container.

 ## 1. Create a new C# console application